Updated November 2020

-Before we sign a contract, we request this of our clients constantly.
+Before we sign a contract, we request this of our clients.
 In simple terms, a userflow is a brief write-up of what you want users to be able to do on your website.
-It doesn’t use any technical language or jargon, doesn’t have to be incredibly complex, just a simple write-up explaining what you want user’s to be able to do on your website.
+It doesn’t use any technical language or jargon and doesn’t have to be incredibly complex.
+Just a simple write-up explaining what you want user’s to be able to do on your website.

 What does a website user flow look like?

 Let’s use Amazon.com as an example:

 - A user comes to the website, and sees products that might interest them (based on their browsing history, as well as what is currently popular).

 - They can browse through products using a search bar, or browse by category and sub categories.

 - Once they’ve selected a product, they are taken to a product page.

 - On a product page, they can look through additional photos of the product, add the product to their cart, select their quantity and product options, read product reviews, read the product FAQ, and see other purchasing options and recommendations.